-Each journal/series, conference or book publisher classified in the Publication Forum has a specific identifier (JufoID) which associates the publication with the publication channel determining their level in the universities' data collection system.
-Information on the publication channel can be verified through the search page.
+Each journal/series, conference or book publisher classified in the Publication Forum has a specific identifier (JufoID) which associates the publication with the publication channel determining their level in the VIRTA Publication Information Service.
+Information on the publication channel can be verified through the JUFO-portal.

 - Articles in journals (A1 and A2).
 The classification of a journal/series is verified on the basis of the ISSN number marked on the publication.
 The channel search can also take place on the basis of the name but in that case it is advisable to check the journal/series data to ensure that it is the correct channel and not one with the same or similar name.

-- Articles in conference publications (A4).
-The classification of a conference is verified primarily on the basis of its established name.
+- Articles in conference publications (A4) and edited books (C2).
+The classification of a publication is verified primarily on the basis of its established name.
 ‘Established name’ refers to that of the conference normally repeated on the host publication of proceedings which does not change while the year, order number, venue and date often mentioned with the name normally vary.
 If the conference name cannot be found in the Publication Forum database the Level is determined by the series identified by its ISSN.
 If the publication does not have an ISSN the Level is determined by the book publisher identified by its ISBN and name.